GAURAV416/DevOps-Project/DevOps-Project-03/README.md

 ![s](https://miro.medium.com/v2/resize:fit:700/1*2mcXsv2Ev_BMzOFbXEovPg.png)

-To see the 2 new stages (k8s-deploy and k8s verify) added to the pipeline please check the [jenkinsfile in the git repo](https://github.com/ougabriel/full-stack-blogging-app/tree/main).
+To see the 2 new stages (k8s-deploy and k8s verify) added to the pipeline please check the [jenkinsfile in the git repo].
 Trigger the pipeline to deploy the application

-## **Step 7: Assign a custom domain to the deployed application**
+## **Step 6: Assign a custom domain to the deployed application**

 ![s](https://miro.medium.com/v2/resize:fit:700/1*Qy26mTb5vi7YmUpaNblGlA.png)